Law of Iraq: Ba'ath Regime and Saddam Hussain

-The Ba'th Party defined itself as revolutionary and categorized itself as having a secular ideology of Arab nationalism.
+The Ba'ath Party defined itself as revolutionary and categorized itself as having a secular ideology of Arab nationalism.
 In 1968 the party established a provisional constitution under the Revolutionary Command Council as the supreme governing body of Iraq, with both legislative and executive authority.
-Under the rule of Saddam Hussein, all government officials were members of the Ba'th party.
+Under the rule of Saddam Hussein, all government officials were members of the Ba'ath party.
 Although an "independent" judicial system was established, it lacked the necessary provisions for the structure and all judges were appointed by the president.
 The regime's legitimacy was heavily derived from the nationalization of Iraq's oil industry.
 Once in power, they embarked on anti-imperialist development programs for socialism.
 Notable legal reforms included the codification of laws.
-The Iraqi Civil Code was kept in placed and influenced by European legal systems like the French Civil Code.
+The Iraqi Civil Code was kept in place and influenced by European legal systems like the French Civil Code.
 Citizens were free to enjoy many social and economic rights as long as they were not deemed a threat to the party and did not belong to one of the outlawed parties, or ethnic groups.
-At the core of the changes occurring in Iraq at this time was the expansion, bureaucratization, and securitization of the Ba'th Party.
-Overall while these formal legal structures and codifications existed, their implementation was greatly overshadowed by the Ba'th Regime's authoritarian nature and repression of the people in general.
+At the core of the changes occurring in Iraq at this time was the expansion, bureaucratization, and securitization of the Ba'ath Party.
+Overall, while these formal legal structures and codifications existed, their implementation was greatly overshadowed by the Ba'ath Regime's authoritarian nature and repression of the people in general.

-During the Iran-Iraq War The Ba'th party played a crucial role in maintaining the social cost for all Iraqi citizens.
+During the Iran-Iraq War the Ba'ath party played a crucial role in maintaining the social cost for all Iraqi citizens.
 At this time there was a high level of female participation in wartime efforts and Iraqi women were also discouraged from wearing the traditional black robe ('abaya) because the party felt it was "backwards".
 These women were rewarded with the issuing of amendments to the Personal Status Law in 1983 and 1985.
 These amendments accorded more rights to individual women within a family.